FORMAT: 80 minute LECTURES

 Reading: Food, Self and Identity.
 Claude Fischler.
 1988.
 Anthropology of Food, Social Science Information

-3. Eating landscapes
+3. Eating Landscapes

 Ecology provides the menu, the eaters need to distinguish and choose.